40 of my Favourite Genealogy Indexes / Sources

 - Croydon Hospital admission registers 1888-1925.
 In the 1880s-1890s about 70% of the patients were born in Britain or Ireland.
 Smaller numbers from elsewhere (especially interstate and overseas mining areas) were also admitted to this North Queensland hospital.
 The records include the period of the local goldrush.

 - Brisbane Hospital Patient Records.
 Some patients were from other areas (Cairns, Charters Towers, Adavale, Tambo, Goondiwindi, Stanthorpe, Maryborough etc).
-There are four separate lists of names from admission registers and patient charts.
+I have indexed admission registers and patient charts.
 Admission registers for Brisbane Hospital are even more informative than those for Croydon.

 - Missing Friends records.
 The people sought include emigrants, missing relatives, eloping daughters, wife/child deserters, women who abandoned a child, missing beneficiaries of wills, suspected bigamists, etc. Stage 1 of the index is online (spread over 3 pages, with about 8,000 names yet to be added).

 - Mental Asylum records.
 If someone vanished, or if children were not raised by their mother, check mental asylum records.
 Many patients (including children) were only in an asylum very briefly, so you may not know about it.
-Insanity files often have more information about the relatives than about the patient!
-This is an on-going index.
+Some insanity files have superb information about the patient's relatives!

 - Goodna Asylum case books.
 Mental asylum case books are different from insanity files.